alexandremenif/fshpe/README.md

-# fshpe
+# FSHPE

-Functional Simple Hierarchical Planning Engine
+An implementation of a Simple Hierarchical Planning Engine in Scala.